oracle-livelabs/pts/ai-vector-search-fundamentals/rag/rag.md

     </copy>
     ```

     Now add your ocid specific strings, private_key and fingerprint to the PL/SQL block.
 The following will help you find each string value in your OCI console:

       ```
       "user_ocid"        : "<user ocid>",        <= see Profile -> User name -> Details
       "tenancy_ocid"     : "<tenancy ocid>",     <= see Profile -> Tenancy: <tenancy name>
-    "compartment_ocid": "<compartment ocid>", <= see Compartments for Vector-Search-PM "private_key"     : "<private key>",      <= downloaded private key in .pem file "fingerprint"     : "<fingerprint>"       <= see Profile -> User name -> Tokens and Keys
+      "compartment_ocid" : "<compartment ocid>", <= see Compartments for Vector-Search-PM
+      "private_key"      : "<private key>",      <= downloaded private key in .pem file "fingerprint"      : "<fingerprint>"       <= see Profile -> User name -> Tokens and Keys
       ```

-8. Now execute the create credential PL/SQL block by clicking on the run script icon.
+11. Now execute the create credential PL/SQL block by clicking on the run script icon.

-9. You can run the following to verify that the credential has been created:
+12. You can run the following to verify that the credential has been created:

     ```
     <copy>